alexandrosfloros/Offline-Encrypted-Database/README.md

 # Features

-Main features:
+Main Features:

 * Ability to register multiple accounts to store data
 * Ability to change password upon logging in

-Other features:
+Other Features:

 * Secure password verification using ``sha256``
 * Secure encryption algorithm based on the password
 * Robust to problematic inputs

-# How to use
+# How to Use

 ## Execution